Top Five Things You Should Do After Winning the Lottery

 Depending on the lottery and region you played in, you might have the option of getting your money in a lump sum or in annual instalments, called "annuity payments".
 Getting all your cash winnings right away could require you to cough up as much as 40% of your prize.
 If you want to control your spending, choosing to get it in the form of an annuity will let you pay your lottery taxes gradually over time.

 The bad side of the latter though is that taxes are subject to adjustments, so you might end up paying more than what you are supposed to back when you won the jackpot.
-This is the reason why you need an accountant to explain the benefits and repercussions of your choice.
+This is the reason why you need a financial advisor to explain the benefits and repercussions of your choice.

 4. Settle Your Debts